 Of course, the whole shaving experience can be made even more comfortable with the proper set of tools.

-Here at Naked Armor, we pride ourselves with crafting world-class quality straight razors which give the closest shave ever.
+Here at Naked Armor, we pride ourselves on crafting world-class quality straight razors which give the closest shave ever.

 Designed as a hybrid of the full hollow and half-hollow, our razors offer the best of both designs.
 They give a clean and close shave, whether you’re in a hurry or you want to shave at leisure.

-If you want to check them out, visit our site for the full inventory.
+If you want to check them out, visit our site for the complete inventory.